 - Generic BIM objects add value through geometry as well as generic component and performance data.

-- Manufacturer-specific BIM objects represent the unique physical properties of the products plus other essential data such as energy consumption, operating costs, and product lifetime.
+- Manufacturer-specific BIM objects represent the unique physical properties of the products plus other essential data such as energy consumption, operating costs and product lifetime.
 All in one file.

 Generic objects can be useful during the initial design phase as a placeholder for visual expression.
 However, the increasing pressure on precise project and component information means the generic object needs to be replaced with a manufacturer-specific BIM object at a later stage.
-Translation: manufacturers who supply BIM objects are the ones who wind up getting specified.
+Translation: manufacturers who supply BIM objects are the ones who wind up in getting specified.

 Managing and safeguarding product data

 Pre–BIM, specifiers had to dig for data manually.
-On the other side of the equation: manufacturers need to ensure that every PDF for every single product is updated with a decimal-precision yearly – or even quarterly – for every market and language.
-That quickly escalates into a lot of information to distribute across the organization and to specifiers.
+On the other side of the equation: manufacturers need to ensure that every PDF for every single product is updated with decimal-precision yearly – or even quarterly – for every market and language.
+That quickly escalates into a lot of information to distribute across the organisation and to specifiers.

 Managing all that information and ensuring that it’s accurate is incredibly time-consuming.
 To make matters worse: specifiers run the risk of getting old PDFs that you’ve struggled to get out of circulation or hearing information from marketing or sales.
 The latter can be an inefficient and frustrating start (or halt) to any relationship.

-"High-quality BIM objects enable us to plan projects with real objects that reflect the conditions of the site, implementation specifications, and precise dimensions before the construction phase.
+"High-quality BIM objects enable us to plan projects with real objects that reflect the conditions of the site, implementation specifications and precise dimensions before the construction phase.
 The result?
-Improved quality, higher client satisfaction, and savings in both time and cost.
+Improved quality, higher client satisfaction and savings in both time and cost.
 If a manufacturer does not offer BIM objects, we will switch to a manufacturer who does."

 BIM: a starting point for collaboration

 OK, so.
 BIM objects are no longer just a ‘nice to have’.
 Architects demand them, so manufacturers need to supply them.
 But how can you get your digital products into the hands of designers?
-Well, you need to get them on your site and perhaps even publish them on a BIM marketplace housing architecture, engineering, and construction professionals from around the world.
+Well, you need to get them on your site and perhaps even publish them on a BIM marketplace housing architecture, engineering and construction professionals from around the world.

 According to USP research, the BIMobject marketplace is considered the architect’s choice for specific BIM information.
 It’s reflected in our numbers, too, with a 19,2% increase in new accounts within a year (get more stats).
 Beyond the marketing and business benefits, the BIMobject marketplace revolves around data transactions.